Aurpan/Aurpan/README.md

-# Hello, I'm Aurpan Dash 👋
+# Hello, I'm Aurgha Aurpan Dash 👋

 Welcome to my GitHub profile!
-I'm a passionate backend developer with 4+ years of experience in enterprise web application development using C#, ASP.NET MVC, Web API, and Entity Framework (Code First).
+I'm a passionate backend developer with 4.5 years of experience in enterprise web application development using C#, ASP.NET MVC, Web API, and Entity Framework (Code First).
 Strong knowledge of RESTful API design, SOLID principles, design patterns, and also OAuth for secure authentication.
 Proficient in database design, CI/CD practices, and frontend integration using React.js.
 Adept at Agile methodologies, team leadership, and cross-functional collaboration with international teams.

 ## 🚀 About Me